BellaMrx/Basics_of_React/README.md

  3. Start a React project
  4. "Hello World" in React
  5. JSX (JavaScript XML)
     - 5.1.
 Use JSX for the UI
     - 5.2.
 JSX with HTML attributes
+    - 5.3.
+Case distinction
+    - 5.4.
+Lists with React